Control Freak

 It should be pointed out here that Vy doesn’t follow the religion of her people.
 She gets a letter from a nearby monastery, reminding to honor her mother.
 We learn that she passed away when Vy was a girl.
 It might have been suicide.
 Her father is a recovering drug addict, who is now a monk.
 He is Sang (Toan Le).
 She seeks him out at his monastery to find this missing box.
 It is there she sees an image hanging on his wall of an entity that he calls Sanshi.

-This itch that Vy has gets worse.
-She has rubbed it raw to the point where it is bleeding.
-We even see her using a file to try and satiate the feeling.
+Something else from the synopsis to include is that Vy has this itch that is getting worse.
+She’s rubbed it raw to the point where it is bleeding.
+We even see her using a file to try to satiate the feeling.
 The more that Vy looks into things, the more that she starts to wonder if there is an evil entity following her.
-It might even go back to when she was born.
+This goes against her sensibilities though, questioning to find a more moral explanation.
+The truth might even go back to when she was born.
 Her parents might have been dealing with this and it could date back to her father’s time during the Vietnam War.
 Robbie thinks that it is just the stress of everything.
-Vy has to figure it out though before it is too late.
+Vy must figure it out though before it is too late.

 That is where I’ll leave my recap and introduction to the characters.
 Where I want to start is by giving credit to my buddy Evan.
 When he saw that I was watching this, he brought up that this would pair well with the movie Bug.
-I clarified we were talking about the same one.
-That did get me in the mindset of what we’re getting here.
+This would be the one from 2006 that was directed by William Fiedkin.
+That got me in the mindset of what we’re getting here.
 He’s correct as well.
 We have two films that are exploring the psyche of our lead character and as to whether the things they’re experiencing are real.

 Now that I have that set up, I do love the idea that we’re getting a character study of Vy who is a motivational speaker.
 In the world of the movie, she’s one of the best in the world.
 Her books are selling.
-Her tours are doing so well that she has booked taking it around the world.
+Her tours are doing so well that she’s booked a world tour.
 I don’t think it is a mistake that our writer/director Shal Ngo is also of Asian descent.
 There are cultural aspects like Tran having pressure put on her by family to succeed.
 What is interesting there is that her parents or her aunt aren’t overly successful.
 Aunt Thuy runs a nail salon, which I’m not looking down on.
 It is successful but at one point, she points out that she cannot afford a massage chair that Vy purchases for her.
 There are familial and religious duties that Vy is ignoring, that was something else.
 These being set up and having a demon from Vietnam following her are good choices that I wanted to give credit to.

 There are other aspects here that factor in with Vy being a woman.
 First, there is her husband, Robbie.
 His main concern is having a child.
 Vy is hesitant and we see that she is secretly still taking her birth control.
 She is partially to blame here for his excitement.
 I get the idea she placated by saying she also wants a child, but she isn’t fully ready.
 Her career is important to her.
 My wife and I have had similar conversations.
 Another aspect that is also due to her being a woman is that she is fed lines to help her.
 This annoys her for good reason since this is her profession.
 She gives advice.
 There is one that stood out where she snaps at Robbie, even tossing a copy of her book at him.
 The elements of sexism are subtle and good touches.
 Credit to Tran and Robbins for their performances as well.